SilkRose/Pony/stories/love-and-a-photo-copier/love-and-a-photo-copier.md

 My blush takes over my face after that thought, but I don't try to hide it.
 Pinkie has just hit the start button and was about to look at me.
 I smile and offer my hand to her this time.
 She takes it before using her other hand to blow me a kiss.

-I kiss the back of her hand, and now it's her turn for her blush to take over her face.
+I kiss the back of her hand in response, and now it's her turn for a blush to take over her face.
 This just makes her look even more cute.
 We don't have much time to enjoy the moment as the paper finishes printing.

 I pick up the paper.
-It says, 'cute & pretty', and has two extra hearts that were cut out from different magazines.
+It says, 'cute & pretty', and has an extra heart that was cut out from a different magazine.
 I point at the paper and then point at Pinkie while tilting my head in a questioning manner.

 Pinkie points at the paper, and then at me.
 I act like I'm thinking before point at the word 'cute' then I point at her.
 I repeat this again with the word 'pretty'.
 She pretends to think like me then does the same as me but points at both of us.

 I nod at her assertion and get an idea as I see some scotch tape next to the printer.
 I hug Pinkie and quickly take a piece of tape and put the 'cute & pretty' paper on her back as a sign.
-Pinkie seems to notices and holds the hug for a long time as I hear the printer going off again.
+Pinkie seems to notice and holds the hug for a long time as I hear the printer going off again.

 I hold Pinkie and enjoy the moment, closing my eyes.
 I play with her hair some before I realize the sign is blocked almost completely by her hair.
-This makes me giggle as I realize, and Pinkie joins in as she pats my back.
+This realization makes me giggle.
+Pinkie giggles to as she pats my back.

+We let go of the hug, and I look to see what Pinkie printed, finding nothing.
+I just decide to go ahead and take my turn.
+I decide to embody Pinkie this time and start looking through the box.
+I want to surprise her with a hug.

+It takes me a bit, but I eventually find the words I'm looking for in the same magazine about parties, on different pages.
+I also find two hearts to put around the message.
+Very Pinkie Pie indeed.

+I arrange them and hit start before turning to Pinkie and winking.
+She just smiles at me waits patiently.
+I smile back, and notice something on my back.
+I reach back and pull a piece of paper that was taped on my back.

+It was the same 'cute & pretty' paper.
+I check Pinkie's back, and it's still there.
+She giggles when she sees I have the paper.
+I giggle in return and point to her back.
+She finds her own copy and we both giggle even harder.

+After we calm down, I get close to her and wait for her to pick up the next message.
+As she does, I quickly hug her with a tight embrace.
+She hugs back even tighter, almost crushing my spine.
+I kiss her cheek as the hug ends.

+She blushes more as she starts to work on her next sentence.
+I watch as she finds her words easily.
+Pinkie cuts them out and places them in place before hitting start.
+While still looking at the printer, Pinkie does a clockwise twirl as she moves to me.

+She lands in front of me with a big smile and blush on her face.
+She places one hand on my shoulder and holds the other one out for me to grab.
+I hold her hand and, she starts leading us in a dance, and she hums a gentle tune for us to dance to.

+I return her smile and blush with some of my own as we dance.
+I follow her lead and get lost in her beautiful blue eyes.
+I can't look away, nor would I want to.
+Sadly the dance doesn't last very long, as the paper has been done for half of it.

+I blink as I realize we both have tears in our eyes.
+I decide to do something I've always thought about.
+I reach into Pinkie's hair and pull out some tissues.
+I use them and wipe away both our tears.

+Pinkie just giggles and smiles at me.
+I walk over to the paper and pick it up.
+It says, 'I love you'.
+I put the paper down and look at Pinkie.
+Her eyes are low, and her smile is weaker.

+*She's still nervous after all this.
+I can fix that.*

+I wrap my arms around her gently and pull her close.
+She looks up at me with curiosity overtaking her eyes.
+I silence all of her internal concerns with one action.
+I kiss her on the lips.

+The joy immediately returns to her eyes, and she wraps her arms around me.
+We hold each other and the kiss for a while.
+After the hug I collect all the copies we made and hold up the 'I love you' one and point to it and then Pinkie.

+Pinkie smiles and nods before doing the same but pointing at me.

+*Pinkie Pie, you are so cute.*